au190/au190_szep_kartya/info.md

-# SZÉP Kártya Home Assistant component
+# SZÃ‰P KÃ¡rtya Home Assistant custom component

 Custom component for [Home Assistant](https://homeassistant.io) that tracks the balance of a card.
 The state of the sensor is the sum of all sub-balances, but each sub-balance is exposed as a property.